 Adults need between seven and nine hours of sleep every night.
 However, if you have a busy schedule, you probably have shorter nights.
 That is why you should use your quiet time to go to bed early, or have a nap.
 It doesn’t have to last for hours, even a power nap of 20 minutes is enough to give you a boost of energy.
 Just take the time to get a good rest whenever you can.

 I hope that this list gave you lots of ideas to practice self-care at home.
-You can tell me in the comments what are your favourite things to do!
+You can tell me in the comments what are your favourite things to do, and if you liked this post feel free to share it!